 Studies on animals, both in vitro and in vivo reveals that escitalopram is a highly selective serotonin reuptake inhibitor that has minimal effects on dopamine and norepinephrine neuronal uptake.

-The study also suggests that escitalopram’s potency is 100- fold more than the R- enantiomer in respect to the inhibitions of 5- HT reuptake and 5- HT neuronal firing.
+The study also suggests that it is potency 100- fold more than the R- enantiomer in respect to the inhibitions of 5- HT reuptake and 5- HT neuronal firing.

-Escitalopram does not also exhibit or has a low affinity for specific ion channels like Na+, K+, Cl- and Ca++.
+It does not also exhibitor has a low affinity for specific ion channels like Na+, K+, Cl- and Ca++.
 The strain of muscarinic, histaminergic, and adrenergic receptors is assumed to be related to a different sedative, anticholinergic, and cardiovascular side effects of other psychotropic drugs.

-The dosage forms of escitalopram oxalate in the oral solution and the tablet are bioequivalent.
+The dosage forms of oxalate in the oral solution and the tablet are bioequivalent.

 Absorption and Distribution